 Texas Hold’em History: How the Game Became a Poker Sensation

-- It became even more popular after the tournament at the Dunes casino in 1969 and when Benny Binion hosted the first WSOP at his casino, Binion’s Horseshoe, in 1970.
+The game was popularised in Las Vegas as Texas Holdem during the 1960s, starting at the Golden Nugget casino.
+It became even more popular after the tournament at the Dunes casino in 1969 and was included in the WSOP in 1970.
 Since 1971, the game has been the primary event at the WSOP.

 What’s the Objective of Texas Hold’em?
 Understanding the Basics